 In addition to the annual surveillance reports, LANL has also published many special reports dealing with ambient monitoring, source emissions, and compliance topics.
-These include many investigation reports for areas of known or suspected contamination of soils, sediments, surface water, ground water, as well as plants and animals.
+These include many investigation reports for areas of known or suspected contaminated soils, sediments, surface water, groundwater, and plants and animals.

-In recent decades, most environmental samples have been sent to DOE approved commercial analytical laboratories for analysis.
+In recent decades, most environmental samples have been sent to DOE-approved commercial analytical laboratories for analysis.
 Some have been analyzed on site.
 Samples are routinely analyzed for radionuclides, metals, general inorganic compounds, volatile organic compounds, semi-volatile organic compounds, and total suspended sediment.
 Most of the analyses are performed using methods specified by the U.S. Environmental Protection Agency.
 Commercial laboratories typically analyze the samples in accordance with the "Los Alamos National Laboratory Sample Management Office Statement of Work for Analytical Services and the ESH-18 Addendum."